Nexmo/stitch-android-quickstart/docs/4-enable-audio.md

 # Getting Started with Nexmo In-App Voice and the Android SDK

-In this getting started guide we'll cover adding audio events to the Conversation we created in the [simple conversation with events](TODO) getting started guide.
+In this getting started guide we'll cover adding audio events to the Conversation we created in the previous quickstarts.
 We'll deal with media events, the ones that come via the conversation, and the ones we send to the conversation.

 ## Concepts